watrall/orcid-archaeologists/README.md

 ## Features

 *   **Dynamic Search:** Search for researchers by keyword.
-The search is debounced for a smooth user experience and queries the ORCID API in real-time (sort of working)
+The search is debounced for a smooth user experience and queries the ORCID API in real-time
 *   **Paginated Results:** Browse through search results page by page.
 The application displays 50 records per page.
-*   **Stable Pagination Window:** The pagination is stable and reliable for the first 1000 search results, preventing duplicate records from appearing on different pages (sort of working).
+*   **Stable Pagination Window:** The pagination is stable and reliable for the first 1000 search results, preventing duplicate records from appearing on different pages.
 *   **Detailed Researcher Cards:** Each researcher is displayed on a card with their name, affiliation, location, and research interests.
 *   **Robust Data Extraction:**
     *   **Location:** Intelligently finds the best available location data, falling back from a researcher's primary address to their most recent employment address.